SAT Fee Waiver FAQ

 How do schools receive fee waivers?

-All high schools accredited by the U.S. Department of Education are automatically eligible to receive fee waivers for the SAT and SAT Subject TestsTM.
-The number of fee-waiver cards shipped to your school is determined by the number of tests taken between October and January, inclusive, by fee-waiver recipients attending your school in the previous testing year.
+All high schools accredited by the U.S. Department of Education are automatically eligible to receive fee waivers for the SAT and SAT Subject Tests™.
+The number of fee-waiver cards shipped to your school is determined by the number of fee waivers used by students attending your school in the previous testing year.

 When will I receive the fee-waiver cards for the coming year?